 When the King asked what her petition was, she ‘put on’ wisdom and understanding in dealing with the issue, which led to a successful outcome for her and her people.
 Her wisdom, which was ‘the wisdom from above,’ was truly honourable, excellent, and worthy of a queen (Esther 5:3-8; James 3:17-18).

-The spiritual apparel that Queen Esther put on were extremely necessary for a woman in her position.
+The spiritual apparel that Queen Esther put on was extremely necessary for a woman in her position.
 Over and over, she clothed herself with respectfulness and humility in the midst of decisive challenges.
-In her preparations, and in putting on her royal apparel, Esther became a prophetic example for us today, as we prepare to enter the presence of the King of Kings!
+In her spiritual preparations, as well as in the natural, by putting on her royal apparel, Esther became a prophetic example for us today, as we prepare to enter the presence of the King of Kings!

 Esther recognized the great importance of both her spiritual clothing and her physical clothing!
 As a member of the royal family, Esther knew she must follow the proper protocol of both walking in wisdom, and in being clothed as royalty.
 She knew that if she did not prepare herself inwardly, as well as clothe herself as royalty outwardly, she would be shamed, and would bring dishonour to her King and husband.

 Esther knew that if she brought dishonour to her King and husband, she could well lose her standing as Queen, and be banished from the palace!